The e-Discovery and Information Governance Law Review: Belgium

 The seized documents may contain sensitive or confidential information.
 To preserve the confidential nature of the documents, BCA personnel are bound by professional secrecy obligations,65 and proceedings exist to keep information classified if not outweighed by reasons of public interest in enforcing antitrust laws.66 A decision to disclose previously classified information may be appealed with the BCA.67 The production of documents seized by the BCA in court litigation is also subject to strict conditions.68

-As a result, an assessment must be made in accordance with the GDPR as to whether:
+An assessment must be made in accordance with the GDPR on whether:

 - there is a legitimate basis for processing (sensitive) personal data contained in the ESI for the purpose of discovery;